CKingX/ddrescue_error_mapping/README.md

 ```

 ## Install
-ddr_error_mapping install binaries are available at [Releases](https://github.com/CKingX/ddrescue_error_mapping/releases) page for Ubuntu binaries (x64 architecture only).
+dr-mount .deb file is available at [Releases](https://github.com/CKingX/ddrescue_error_mapping/releases) page for Ubuntu binaries (x64 architecture only).

 ## Build Guide
-We can use cargo to build ddr_error_mapping.
+We can use cargo to build dr-mount.
 Currently tested with rustc version 1.60.
 To build, we first need to install rustup.
 Make sure to install build tools like build-essentials on Ubuntu.
 Finally, run this command below instead to install rustup:
 ```
 curl https://sh.rustup.rs -sSf | sh
 ```